 Before you know it, what should be a joyous, relaxing season turns into stress, anxiety, and feelings of inadequacy.

-1 – Pantry and fridge
+1 – Declutter the pantry and fridge

 One to two weeks before your big holiday events, start working on decluttering your pantry and fridge.